Plondone/qPCR/README.md

 To check the example analyses run this code in the terminal:
 `devtools::build_vignettes()`

+You can also run the code chunk by chunk with Rmarkdown.
+Open an **.Rmd** file in the folder **vignettes** and run the chunks by pressing on the green play button top right.

 ### Basic workflow in steps

 Basic steps of this workflow are: